andrewsmith002/fitness/README.md

 I tested that this page works in different browsers: Chrome, Safari

-Unfixed Bugs
+<h2>Unfixed Bugs</h2>
-o	I have a problem with the responsive code.
+I have a problem with the responsive code.
 I couldn’t get the images to align vertically with the content and also the online training plan sections.
 I used float: left, margin: o etc. I also could not load screenshot into the README.md file.
 Alos my contact anchor tag would not work.
 I was working originally but then when i changed errors usings the w3 validator the anchor would not work again.
 I got assistance from the tutor but they said it was unusal because my code is ok.
 They i ended up putting the id into a other div with the row and it kinf of work.
 But when you click on contact it brings you to that section but it missing the header part.

+<h1>Deployment</h1>

 Solved bugs